 Ms. Hustings came to NCH as an AmeriCorps*VISTA volunteer in 2006.
 After her year of service she was hired as Development Director, moving on to be the Director of Operations before stepping into the interim director role.
-Ms. Hustings is a 2001 graduate of Grinnell College in Iowa.
+She has moved NCH into the 21st century, spearheading social media and website development, as well as membership development and base building activities.
+Megan grew up in Kansas, playing card games with nuns and visiting family in Wales.
+She graduated from Grinnell College in Iowa and moved to Baltimore.
 She has worked for a variety of anti-poverty efforts since childhood.
 In previous employment, Ms. Hustings provided case management and life-skills training for individuals with developmental disabilities, and managed electronic journal and database subscriptions for university libraries.
 She enjoys spending time with her daughter and crafting.

 Annie Leomporra, Grassroots Analyst